fommil/fpmortals/manuscript/wip.md

   libraryDependencies += "com.fommil" %% "scalaz-deriving" % "1.0.0-RC1"
 ~~~~~~~~

-providing new typeclasses: `Decidable`, `Alt` with invariant parents.
-Shown
+providing new typeclasses, shown below in relation to the core scalaz
-below in relation to the typeclasses that are relevant to this chapter:
+typeclasses that are relevant to this chapter:

 {width=60%}
 ![](images/scalaz-deriving-base.png)

 A> In scalaz 7.3, `Applicative` and `Divisible` will inherit from `InvariantApplicative`

-A summary of the scalaz core typeclasses is:
+Before we proceed, here is a quick recap of the core scalaz typeclasses:

 {lang="text"}
 ~~~~~~~~